bitpoke/stack/docs/install-stack-on-gke.md

 terraform apply -var-file="cluster.tfvars"
 ```

-Now that the cluster is up and running, you'll need to install helm tiller.
-For that, stack offers some bash scripts that are located under the [demo](https://github.com/presslabs/stack/tree/master/demo) directory.
+Now that the cluster is up and running, you'll need to install helm tiller and the Presslabs Stack.
+For that, Stack offers some bash scripts that are located under the [demo](https://github.com/presslabs/stack/tree/master/demo) directory, `01-install-helm.sh` and `02-install-presslabs-stack.sh`.

+## Install helm tiller
-[01-install-helm.sh](https://github.com/presslabs/stack/blob/master/demo/01-install-helm.sh) creates a `tiller` service account, it binds the `cluster-admin` role to it and is initializing the tiller.
+The [01-install-helm.sh](https://github.com/presslabs/stack/blob/master/demo/01-install-helm.sh) bash script creates a `tiller` service account, it binds the `cluster-admin` role to it and is initializing the tiller, it contains the following commands:

 ``` shell
 kubectl --namespace kube-system create sa tiller